 1. Gaming Laptops Can Provide a Performance Advantage

 The most significant edge a gaming laptop offers users is a boost in performance.
-Excluding media workstations, gaming laptops are usually the highest-powered laptops by category.
+Excluding media workstations, they are usually the highest-powered laptops by category.

 Presumably, this is why you’re considering getting a gaming laptop for your work requirements.